 Success for the UK DRI is identifying targets for treatments that transform lives, whilst building the strongest scientific ecosystem for dementia research in the world here in the UK.

-Bart De Strooper (Founding UK DRI Director) and Adrian Ivinson (UK DRI Director, COO), Spring 2021
+Bart De Strooper (Founding UK DRI Director) and Adrian Ivinson (COO), Spring 2021